MacsiDigital/laravel-zoom/README.md

     // cant be instantiated or created directly, has to be created by setting up a recurrence
     // model on Meeting/Webinar Creation
     //
-    // To retreive occurrences we need to go through the meeting/webinar model,
+    // To retrieve occurrences we need to go through the meeting/webinar model,
     //
     // Only try to retrieve for a meeting/webinar that recurs, otherwise you will just get returned a
     // meeting/webinar model which will throw an error.